scorelab/Tracker/README.md

   ```

 4. Run mongodb.
 Default path is set to `/data/db` ( On Windows this would be `C:\data\db`).
 You can change it when you are running.
-5. Now run the node server, it will listen to port 3000.
+5. Now run grunt, it will start the node server and listen to port 3000.
 ```
-node server.js
+grunt
 ```